See a list of your purchases from the App Store, iTunes Store, Apple Books, and the Apple TV app.

-- A list of your recent purchases will appear.
+- A list of your recent purchases appears.
 If you’re not sure what you were charged for but you know the exact amount, search for the amount.
-If there's a problem with an item you've purchased, use this website to report the problem to Apple.
+If there's a problem with an item that you purchased, use this website to report the problem to Apple.

 - Open the Settings app.

 - Tap your name, then tap Media & Purchases.
-You may be asked to sign in.
+You might be asked to sign in.

 - Tap Purchase History.

-- Your purchase history will appear.
-If you want to see purchases you made more than 90 days ago, tap Last 90 Days, then select a different date range.
+- Your purchase history appears.
+If you want to see purchases that you made more than 90 days prior, tap Last 90 Days, then select a different date range.

 See your purchase history on your computer